An important climate actor

-Holmen's operations contribute to positive climate effects – partly through carbon dioxide being captured and stored in the forests and products, and partly through resource-efficient production largely running on renewable energy.
-Thanks to investments in company-produced energy and the development of new products based on forest raw material, the positive climate effects will be improved in the future.
+Carbon dioxide is captured in the growing forests and in the products.
+Holmen's resource-efficient production is predominantly driven by renewable energy.
+Investments in self-generated energy and the development of the products of today and tomorrow based on forest raw material mean the positive climate effects will be even greater in the future.

-Based on figures for recent years, annual emissions of fossil carbon dioxide from forestry machines, the manufacture of input raw materials and the transport of raw materials and products are estimated at around 285 000 tonnes.
-These emissions, together with those from the production units, represent the negative impact that Holmen's operations have on the climate.
+2017.
+Annual emissions of fossil carbon dioxide from forest machinery, manufacture of input goods and transport of raw materials and products are estimated at approximately 340 000 tonnes.
+Emissions represent the negative climate impact of Holmen's operations.

 Wood products store carbon dioxide throughout their lifetime and this is only released when the products are incinerated.
 Holmen's production of wood products in 2017 is equivalent to approximately 680 000 tonnes of carbon dioxide stored in products with a lifetime of more than 50 years.
 Holmen's wood products that are sold as joinery and construction timber also contribute a substitution effect when used to replace climate-negative construction materials.
 The substitution effect for 2017 is estimated to amount to approximately 1 250 000 tonnes of carbon dioxide.
 Residual volumes from the sawmills are used in wood packaging, which also has a long lifetime.
 The substitution effect for these products has not been calculated.